roeegro/SwimFix/training/OpenPose Train Setup Guide.md

     -   Go to `training\openpose_caffe_train`
     - Make sure the `Makefile.config.example` is set up correctly with all correct path (By default it assumes Python2.7 without Anaconda), then change the filename to `Makefile.config`
     -   Compile it by running:  `make all -j{num_cores} && make pycaffe -j{num_cores}`.
+2) Generate the training model:
+	- Go to `training\openpose_train`
-2) Generate the Caffe ProtoTxt and shell file for training by running  `python d_setLayers.py`.
+	- Generate the Caffe ProtoTxt and shell file for training by running  `python d_setLayers.py`.
 	    -   Set  `sCaffeFolder`  to the path of  [OpenPose Caffe Train](https://github.com/CMU-Perceptual-Computing-Lab/openpose_caffe_train).
 	    -   Set  `sAddFoot`  to 1 or 0 to enable/disable combined body-foot.
 	    -   Set  `sAddMpii`,  `sAddFace`  and  `sAddHands`  to 1 or 0 to enable/disable boyd mpii/face/hands (if 1, then all the above must be also 1).
 	    -   Set  `sAddDome`  to 1 or 0 to enable/disable the Dome whole-body dataset (if 1, then all the above must be also 1).
 	    -   Flag  `sProbabilityOnlyBackground`  fixes the percentage of images that will come from the non-people dataset (called negative dataset).
-    -   Sett  `sSuperModel`  to 1 train the whole-body dataset, or to train a heavier but also more accurate body-foot dataset.
+	    -   Set  `sSuperModel`  to 1 train the whole-body dataset, or to train a heavier but also more accurate body-foot dataset.
 Set it to 0 for the original OpenPose body-foot dataset.
 	    -   Flags  `carVersion`  and  `sAddDistance`  are deprecated.
+	    We
 3) Download the pretrained  [VGG-19 model](https://gist.github.com/ksimonyan/3785162f95cd2d5fee77)  and unzip it into  `dataset/vgg/`  as  `dataset/vgg/VGG_ILSVRC_19_layers.caffemodel`  and  `dataset/vgg/vgg_deploy.prototxt`.
 The first 10 layers are used as backbone.
 4) Train:
     -   Go to the auto-generated  `training_results/pose/`  directory.